-A sample equipment detail display for a UV reactor is shown in Figure 2-6 below.
+A sample equipment detail display for a UV reactor is shown in Figure 2-5 below.

-Figure 2-6: Sample Equipment Detail Display - UV Reactor
+Figure 2-5: Sample Equipment Detail Display - UV Reactor

-- 1. The most important operating modes and status information are provided at the top of the display. - The equipment is shown with some inner detail to reflect the equipment in the field.
+1. The most important operating modes and status information are provided at the top of the display.